-''Cutting off unnecessary time and space freely but follows match cutting principles''
+''Cutting off unnecessary time and space freely but follows match cutting principles.''

-Amateur film editing is just synchronising actions and real time but real cinema craftsman like King Hu freely cut off unnecessary time and space for audience, and at the same time it creates certain rhythm and smoothness.
+Amateur film editing is just synchronising actions and real time but a real cinema craftsman like King Hu freely cut off unnecessary time and space for audience, and at the same time it creates certain rhythm and smoothness.

 For example, the film time line at around 44:00.
-Wu Jiyuan (Ying Bai) and his student's walking conversation sequence shows this kind of creative thinking of how to cut time and space in cinematic way.
+Wu Jiyuan (Ying Bai) and his student's walking conversation sequence shows this kind of creative thinking of how to cut time and space in a cinematic way.

-Figure 1.1 A typical single camera work that action match from previous medium shot of both of them to cut into wider shot.
+Figure 1.1 A typical single camera work that action match from a previous medium shot of both of them to cut into a wider shot.
 It follows live action, and the wider shot eases discontinuity for the single camera op.
 Two of them walk toward camera to frame out.

 Figure 1.4 In this wider shot that follows the previous shot prevails its different background however their action is continued in single camera work.
 And these shots are dealt by the continuous sound cuts.
-Again, wider shot can ease discontinuity among single camera shots.
+Again, a wider shot can ease discontinuity among single camera shots.
 Time and space were efficiently cut off by King Hu in this way.
-This way of editing is what we have to have as filmmakers.
+This way of editing is what we have to achieve as filmmakers.

 The Use of Trampoline and Dynamic Horizontal Photography

-''Quick Pans and Repetitive dashes in Action Sequence''
+''Quick Pans and Repetitive Dashes in Action Sequence''

 Figure 2.1-2.7 The series of trampoline kicks are repeated for 12 times relentlessly.
 The close up tracks Xu Dong's dash; Xu Dong's trampoline kick; another angle shot of the hit; Yu Da-you's reaction that shot by pan and zoom out.
 It's called a smash cut in terms of film editing which is mainly used in kung fu films.

 Quick Cuts in Reverse Shots

-Direct Interview and FACE TO FACE At HKIFF43 2019
+A Direct Interview and FACE TO FACE At HKIFF43 2019

-The Variant Ones (1975) and Sammo Hung
+The Valiant Ones (1975) and Sammo Hung

 Although Sammo Hung was in charge of action choreography of the most famous King Hu wuxia film master pieces to the certain extent, also he played villain roles during battle sequences, and his major role in King Hu films was the antagonist Hakatatsu who is a leader of Japanese pirates in the film.
-The Variant Ones is so important among all Sammo Hung action choreographically works for King Hu that this film is his first major work in this field of filmmaking.
+The Variant Ones is so important among all Sammo Hung action choreographically works for King Hu that this film is his first major role in this field of filmmaking.

 Robert Clouse (1928–1997) and King Hu (1931-1997) Film Style Comparison